moldabekov/gauth/README.md

 	gauth -list
 	gauth name

-To add a new key to keychain use "gauth -add name", where name is a given name.
+To add a new key to keychain use "gauth -add name", where name is a given service name (such as gmail, github and so on).
 It'll prompt a 2fa key from stdin.
-2fa keys are case-insensitive strings [A-Za-z2-7].
+2fa keys are case-insensitive strings [A-Z2-7].

-Default generation algorithm is time based auth codes (TOTP - the same as Google Authenticator)
+Default generation algorithm is time based auth codes (TOTP - the same as Google Authenticator).

 There is also *EXPERIMENTAL* support of counter based auth codes (HOTP).

-To list all names in the keychain use `gauth -list`
+To list all entries in the keychain use `gauth -list`

 To print certain 2fa auth code use `gauth name`

-If no arguments are provided, gauth prints all 2fa TOTP auth codes.
+If no arguments are provided, `gauth` prints all 2fa TOTP auth codes.

 **IMPORTANT NOTE:**

 TOTP auth codes are derived from key hash and current time.
-Please ensure that system clock are adjusted via NTP.
+Please ensure that system clock is adjusted via NTP.
 Acceptable fault threshold is about ~1 min.

 The keychain itself is stored **UNENCRYPTED** in `$HOME/.gauth`.